 * Residential trips and experiences.
 Every year, children across all year groups from Y1-Y6 have the opportunity to go on a residential trip.
 This is an invaluable experience for all involved, giving the staff the chance to get to know their children in a wider context, and giving the children the opportunity to understand their own roles and responsibilities and how this underpins the values of mutual respect and individual liberty.

 * Many aspects of the school day support the children in their understanding of the Rule of Law.
-The children discuss, reflect and review the school rules - what they are and why we have them.
+The children discuss, review and co-build their class rules, understanding what they are and why we have them.
 Many of the weekly Picture News questions allow the children to explore aspects of the law in the UK, encouraging them to consider the ways in which it helps to keep society safe.
 The rule of law also runs through many elements of the PSHE curriculum, from keeping healthy, to understanding and measuring risk and staying safe online.
 Children in upper key stage 2 also learn about the legalities around the Equality Act of 2020 and the Protected Characteristics, a key factor underpinning the British Values of mutual respect and tolerance of other faiths and religions.

 * Ash Grove Academy supports Anti-Bullying Week each November, with children exploring the concepts of friendship, respect and tolerance, as well as what they can do to protect themselves and others from bullies.
 Challenging stereotypes and discrimination and building and maintaining healthy, positive relationships are also explored through discrete PSHE lessons.
 Diversity and inclusion are actively celebrated every year through our recognition of a wide range of religious and cultural festivals, from Diwali, Hanukkah and Christmas to Bonfire Night and Chinese New Year.
 Children have the opportunity to share their own personal experiences and are actively encouraged to ask questions and make links between themselves and those who may hold different beliefs or opinions.